Septoplasty London & UK

 Is nasal airflow blockage always caused by a deviated septum?

 There are several conditions which may cause blockage of the nasal airway including a deviated septum, enlargement of the turbinate bones, narrowing of the nasal internal or external nasal valve, scar tissue from previous rhinoplasty surgery and functional conditions which affect the internal lining of the nose.
 All of the above conditions may result in the turbulence of airflow through the nasal passages which may result in resistance to airflow and this can give rise to symptoms of nasal blockage.

 RELATED: What is a deviated septum?

 A skilled rhinoplasty surgeon has the skills and experience to diagnose and correct all of these problems.
-In fact, many of our surgeons are regularly referred difficult cases by other surgeons in London and the rest of the UK.
-This is because they are known for their expertise which allows them to address all the issues which may be contributing to symptoms of nasal airway obstruction.
+Our surgeons are regularly referred difficult cases by other surgeons in London and the rest of the UK.
+This is because they are known for their expertise, which allows them to address all the issues which may be contributing to symptoms of nasal airway obstruction.

 What are the symptoms of nasal blockage and nose septum problems?

 Patients who have a deviated septum may develop blockage of the nasal airways due to malposition of the internal septum partition, which separates the two nostrils.
 Many people are born with a deviated septum, but it can also be due to traumatic injury and the natural ageing process.